mnweitenberg/Codam/README.md

 # Codam
 All my projects at Codam Coding College

-Maximum mark for the mandatory part of every assignment is 100%.
+Maximum mark for the mandatory part of every assignment is 100%. </br>
-If the mandatory part is excellent it is possible to score up to 25% bonus points.
+If the mandatory part is excellent it is possible to score up to 25% bonus points.</br>
-If the mandatory part is not flawless the bonuses will be totally ignored.
+If the mandatory part is not flawless the bonuses will be totally ignored.</br>
-The exams contain no bonuses so the maximum absolut score is 100%.
+The exams contain no bonuses so the maximum absolut score is 100%.</br>

 <table>
     <thead>